DongnanHu6556/ego-planner-ros2-sim/README.md

 ```
 mkdir -p ~/ros_proj/gazebo_start
 cp simulation-gazebo depth_gz_bridge.py ~/ros_proj/gazebo_start
-# This command is used to download worlds and models in .simulation
+# This command is used to download worlds and models in .simulation-gazebo
 cd ~/ros_proj/gazebo_start && python3 simulation-gazebo
-# Then you can put your world and models in .simulation.
+# Then you can put your world and models in .simulation-gazebo.
 Here I provide my world file ego.sdf
 cd ~/ego-planner-ros2-sim
-cp ego.sdf ~/.simulation/worlds
+cp ego.sdf ~/.simulation-gazebo/worlds
 ```
 Then change `simulation-gazebo` file: